OASIS Logo

 For content published in the OASIS Library, TCs may create URI references using the path segments "." and ".." ("dot-segments") for relative reference within a path name hierarchy.
 However, TC Members must take responsibility for constructing such paths in a way that all relative references resolve correctly according to rule: unlike in a file system, dot-segments are only interpreted within the URI path hierarchy and are removed as part of the resolution process.

 Applicability: The construction rules for paths enumerated above cover most publication genres for Standards Track Work Products and for many 'Notes' in the Non-Standards Track.
 The construction rules are slightly different for independently titled (prose) parts in a Multi-Part Work Product, for the Approved Errata drafts and final format versions, and for some presentation (slideset, white paper) formats.
-Please consult with TC Administration for additional guidance on proposed identifiers for Multi-Part Work Product parts, for Approved Errata, and for presentation-ware.

-Multi-Part Work Products:
+Multi-Part Work Products: Option 1

-URIs serving as primary identifiers for distinct separately-titled prose parts in a Multi-Part Work Product must (typically) have the following structure unless otherwise approved by TC Administration; this pattern simply adds one path component preceding the filename using [partNumber]-[partName], as in the case of the filename itself:
+URIs serving as primary identifiers for distinct separately-titled prose parts in a Multi-Part Work Product must (typically) have the following structure unless otherwise approved by Project Administration; this pattern simply adds one path component preceding the filename using [partNumber]-[partName], as in the case of the filename itself:

 https://docs.oasis-open.org/[tc-shortname]/[WP-abbrev]/[version-id]/[stage-abbrev][revisionNumber]/[partNumber]-[partName]/[doc-id].[ext]

-Example: https://docs.oasis-open.org/security/saml/v2.1/csd01/part1-overview/saml-v2.1-csd01-part1-overview.html
+Example: https://docs.oasis-open.org/cti/stix/v1.2.1/csd01/part1-overview/stix-v1.2.1-csd01-part1-overview.html

 Where:

-Required Document URIs
+6.2 Required Document URIs

 Document Cover Page URIs (Hypothetical Example)